SpaceTerran/spaceterran.github.io/_posts/2024-07-14-Gmail-Summarization-Script-with-Ollama.md

 ---
 title: "Efficient Email Management with Python and Ollama: A Gmail Summarization Script"
+description: >-
+  A Python script that reads Gmail via OAuth2, summarizes emails using a self-hosted Ollama AI model, and sends a consolidated digest via email.
 author: isaac
 date: 2024-07-14 07:00:00 -0700
 categories: [AI and Machine Learning, Automation, Ollama]